-All supply teachers and TAs will be given a booklet on arrival so that they are aware of child protection and other procedures.
+All supply staff will be given a booklet on arrival so that they are aware of child protection and other procedures.
 They will also be given a temporary staff badge.

 They are also encouraged to report any health and safety concerns.